jz427/Honeypot-Sentinel-Lab/README.md

 ## Objective
-This labs purpose was to create a monitored honeypot in order to gain hands on experience with building structures in Azure and ingesting and analyzing logs with Sentinel
+This lab's purpose was to create a monitored honeypot in order to gain hands on experience with building structures in Azure and ingesting and analyzing logs with Sentinel

 ### Skills Learned